A Glitch in the Matrix? Locating and Detecting Language Model Grounding with Fakepedia: Causal Analysis of the Computation Graph

-Furthermore, \citet{geva2023dissecting} recently analyzed information flow when the model is recalling factual knowledge from its memory and found that the last subject token to be a crucial step in the information aggregation pipeline.
-In our context of grounding, we also find strong evidence that critical information processing is happening in this token position.

-While \citet{yu2023characterizing} found that intervening on few attention heads can switch the model from ungrounded to a grounded, it appears that when engaged in grounding no single component emerges as having a strong impact on the prediction.
-This seems to indicate that, contrary to factual recall, grouding may be a more distributed process without a clear localization.
+\xhdr{Fakepedia-MH results} We report in \Figref{fig:causal_tracing_Fakepedia_MH} the results from Fakepedia-MH.
+The observed patterns are similar to those registered with Fakepedia-base.

-Interestingly, we find that LLaMA-7B has an overall more distributed structure whether grounded or ungrounded, where more tokens have a high MGCT effect.
+\xhdr{LLaMA results} We also share the results from our early experiments with LLaMA in \Figref{fig:causal_tracing_llama}, from both Fakepedia-base and Fakepedia-MH.
+We find that LLaMA has an overall more distributed structure whether grounded or ungrounded, where more tokens have a high MGCT effect.
 The prediction is influenced by computation that happens in every part of the Transformer.
-In comparison, the most important token position in GPT2-XL is often the last token.
+In comparison, the most important token position for both GPT2 and Llama2 is often the last token.